ori-drs/director/README.md

 #Citing

-If you wish to cite the director, please use:
+If you wish to cite the Director, please use this description from the DARPA Robotics Challenge:

 ::